 Green, with its lush and lively appearance, is often associated with growth, renewal, and the vitality of nature.
 During the Pentecost season, the Church reflects upon the birth and growth of the early Christian community, empowered by the Holy Spirit.
 Green serves as a powerful symbol of the spiritual growth that occurs within individuals and the Church as a whole.
 The color green serves as a visual reminder of the hope, inspiration, and guidance that the Holy Spirit provides, fueling the growth of faith and the spreading of God’s love throughout the world.

 Trinity Sunday is a Christian feast day celebrated on the Sunday after Pentecost.
 It is a day dedicated to the Holy Trinity – the Father, Son, and Holy Spirit.
 The doctrine of the Trinity is one of the foundational beliefs of the Christian faith, and Trinity Sunday serves as a reminder of the essential nature of this belief.
 Trinity Sunday is a day that holds great significance for Christians around the world.
-It is a day to reflect on the essential nature of the doctrine of the Holy Trinity, celebrate the unity of the Christian community, and renew our commitment to living out our faith in our daily lives.

 Church Banners with their vivid colors and intricate designs, have adorned houses of worship for centuries.
 In the early Christian era, when worship was often conducted in secret due to persecution, banners provided a means of discreetly identifying meeting places.
 The history of church banners is a testament to the enduring power of visual art and religious symbolism.